 We leave the beach at about 4pm and return back with Karaoke songs and again looking for the dolphins before arriving back in Argostoli Port at 5.30pm.

-The bar is open all day for snacks and drinks at extremely good prices and international Karaoke on the way back.
+The bar is open all day for snacks and drinks at extremely good prices and a wide selection of international Karaoke on the way back.

-The stops of the trip may change depending on weather conditions.
+The stops of the trip may change.
 Depending on weather conditions we choose the most suitable beach.

 Vardiani island is at the entrance of the Gulf of Argostoli.
 Vardiani island is also known as rabbit island because rabbits are the only occupants ath the past!!!